Netflix-Skunkworks/s3-flash-bootloader/README.md

 # Contributing

-We hope this code is useful for you.
-Unfortunately we cannot take substantive contributions at this time.
+We hope this code is useful for you, and we are happy to accept bugfixes.
+If you'd prefer to build new features, we recommend forking the repo and implementing whatever suits your fancy.